Why are My RV's House Batteries Shorting Out

 I am on my fourth house battery in two years.
 I have replaced step motor twice.
 Awning and slide don's want to work properly at times.
 RV is used very little.
 Dealer says that my electrical system is ok, I only need to replace another shorted battery.
 What's up?????????

-First let me say that I am sorry that you are going through this problem with your RV.
+ANSWER Hi Bill, first let me say that I am sorry that you are going through this problem with your RV.
 RVing is supposed to be fun, but when little gremlins like these pop up, it can take the fun out of RVing.

 Based on the information you have provided me, I can tell you that there is a problem with your electrical system.
 It is not normal to have to replace four batteries and two step motors in two years.
 I cannot tell you what the exact problem is, but I can give you some suggestions on where to start looking for the problem.
 Here are some of my suggestions.